M142 HIMARS: Design

-The HIMARS is similar in design to the M270 Multiple Launch Rocket System (MLRS), with the main exception being that it is a wheeled vehicle as opposed to tracked vehicle.
-The HIMARS carries one ordnance pod, which is identical to the two pods used by the M270.
-The windows are made of sheets of sapphire laminated with glass and polycarbonate.
+The HIMARS is similar in design to the M270 Multiple Launch Rocket System (MLRS), with the main exception being that it is a wheeled vehicle as opposed to a tracked vehicle.
+The HIMARS can carry the same type of pods as the M270, but carries one pod while the M270 carries two pods.
+The HIMARS windows are made of sheets of sapphire laminated with glass and polycarbonate.

 The HIMARS was also tested as a unified launch system for both artillery rockets and the SLAMRAAM surface-launched variant of the AMRAAM anti-aircraft missile.

 In October 2017, a Marine Corps HIMARS fired a rocket while at sea against a land target for the first time from the deck of the amphibious transport dock USS Anchorage, demonstrating the system's ability to operate while on ships to deliver precision fire from a standoff range against shore defenses.
 The vehicle's targeting software was reworked so it can better fire while on a launch platform in motion.

 By early 2022, Lockheed Martin was producing HIMARS at a rate of 48 launchers annually, but following the start of the 2022 Russian invasion of Ukraine that rate was increased to 60.
-In October 2022 the company announced it would boost production to 96 systems annually in response to increased demand caused by the war; limitations in building new industrial capacity means it will be several months before production can be ramped up from five to eight vehicles monthly.
+In October 2022 the company announced it would boost production to 96 systems annually in response to increased demand caused by the war.
+Limitations in building new industrial capacity means it will be several months before production can be ramped up from five to eight vehicles monthly.

 Operational history

+HIMARS first entered service in June 2005 with the 27th Field Artillery, 18th Airborne Corps at Fort Bragg, in North Carolina.